ahmedeid533/udacity/BirdsForUdacity/README.md

 ### Adding new features or fixing bugs
 [(Back to top)](#table-of-contents)

-open for critique and if you see any bugs blease tell me thanks in advance for your time
+open for critique and if you see any bugs please tell me thanks in advance for your time

 # License
 [(Back to top)](#table-of-contents)